namidaco/namida/README.md

 <br>
 -- video alAn WaLkER - faDed (480p).mp4
 <br>
-(the video title should contain the title of the music)
+the video filename should contain at least one of the following:
+  1. the music filename.
+  2. title & first artist of the track.
 <br>
 note: some cleanup is made to improve the matching, all symbols & whitespaces are ignored.
 </details>

 <details>
 <summary>how youtube?</summary>
- • looks up in the track comment tag (as they are mostly done by @yt-dlp) or file name for any matching youtube link, if found then it starts downloading (and caches permanently) and plays once it's ready, streaming here isn't a good idea as the priority goes for the music file itself.
+ • looks up in the track comment tag (as they are mostly done by @yt-dlp) or filename for any matching youtube link, if found then it starts downloading (and caches permanently) and plays once it's ready, streaming here isn't a good idea as the priority goes for the music file itself.
 </details>
 <br>